Our major aim is to produce scientific knowledge on the reproductive biology of snakes, lizards, and amphisbaenians.

-The Squamata Reproduction Research Group was formed in 2010 with the objective of producing scientific knowledge in the field of reproduction of snakes, lizards, and amphisbaenians, in a multidisciplinary way.
-Accordingly, we focus on several topics within the field of reproductive biology of Squamata, such as reproductive cycles, sperm storage, reproductive ecology, and reproductive modes, always seeking to place them in an evolutionary-ecological context.
+We focus on several topics such as reproductive cycles, sperm storage, reproductive ecology, and reproductive modes, always seeking to place them in an evolutionary-ecological context.

-Moreover, the group aims to disseminate knowledge and stimulate scientific debate by offering extension courses and postgraduate courses.
+In parallel, we aim to disseminate knowledge and stimulate scientific debate by offering extension courses, workshops, and postgraduate courses.

-The group is linked to the Laboratory of Ecology and Evolution (Butantan Institute), and led by the researcher Dr. Selma Maria Almeida-Santos.
-We have the collaboration of several researchers from different institutions, as well as PhD, MSc, and undergraduate students.
+The group is linked to the Laboratory of Ecology and Evolution at the Butantan Institute and led by the researcher Dr. Selma Maria Almeida-Santos with the participation of several associated researchers, who support both PhD and MSc students.
+We also rely on the collaboration of several researchers from different institutions.

-On this website you will find information about group members, research projects, publications, courses, and news.
+On this website, you will find information about the group members, research projects, publications, courses, and news.